ap147/COMP204-AssignmentThree/README.md

 ```

-1) Could I generate textboxes with a loop and have them stored in a list at the same time ?
+1) Could I generate textboxes with a loop and have them stored in a array at the same time ?
    Doing project (Task3) I created every indiviual TextBox by hand, now thinking about it, if I had could use a loop it would've saved clutterness and time.

+   * Just realized that password text box is type "PasswordField" where username is a "TextBoxField".
+First thought was an TextField array probably wont accept a PasswordField type.
+But I experimented with it anyways and it seemed to just work fine.
+   * This would work alot better If all fields were textfields like in project but offsetting might not work as well, since you got to think what will happen in a loop in complex situations.
+   * Implementing this feature in here did not make that much of a diffrence but if I implement this into my project, it would save alot of space espcially since we didnt have to size textfields.
+   * From this I presume this could be also done with labels, you could create alot of them and then custimize them to your needs when you needed to use them.
+It would save all the initilzing everytime you used it.

 ```